Dissertation Release/Embargo Options:

 From the inception of the modern doctorate in the early 19th century, a central purpose of doctoral education has been to prepare students to make significant scholarly contributions to knowledge.
 The dissertation is submitted as public evidence of your scholarly accomplishment meriting the conferral of the doctoral degree.
 In keeping with this long-standing tradition, which is consistent with the university's public mission, it has always been the university's expectation that every doctoral dissertation and abstract will be released upon conferral of the degree.
 Only in specific circumstances may release of a dissertation be deferred, and then only for a limited period of time.

 Doctoral dissertations and abstracts are normally made publicly available upon degree conferral when they are deposited electronically in Deep Blue.
-If a doctoral student wishes to postpone public release of the final dissertation, also called a dissertation embargo, the student should discuss this option with his or her faculty advisor and the rest of the dissertation committee.
-The student is responsible for requesting an embargo of the dissertation, and the request must be approved by the chair (and co-chair, if any) of the dissertation committee.
+If a doctoral student wishes to postpone public release of the final dissertation, also called a dissertation embargo, the student should discuss this option with his or her faculty advisor.
+The student is responsible for requesting an embargo of the dissertation.

 - The student (or his or her collaborators) is applying for a patent on research contained in the dissertation and does not wish to make the contents public until the patent application has been filed; or